 Victim Services Division | Harris County District Attorney’s Office — The Victim Services Division provides information, assistance, and support to victims of crime in Harris County.
 Visit this website to learn more about crime victims’ rights in Texas, services the Victim Services Division offers, and how the Crime Victims’ Compensation program works.
 You can find additional links to resources such as the Texas State Victim Notification Service (VINE), National Domestic Violence Hotline, and Houston Area Women’s Center in the victim resources section of the District Attorney’s Office website.

 Crime Victims | Sexual Assault Prevention and Crisis Services — Visit this section of the Texas Attorney General’s website to learn more about services offered by the Crime Victim Services Division’s Sexual Assault Prevention and Crisis Services (SAPCS) program.
 You can find information about Local Services for Survivors, Sexual Assault Training Program (SATP) Certification, and Sexual Assault Nurse Examiners (SANEs).
 You can also find answers to frequently asked questions (FAQs) about the SANE program.

 Sex Crime Defense Lawyers in Houston, TX

 If you were arrested or you think that you could be under investigation for an alleged sexual offense in Harris County, it will be in your best interest to immediately retain legal counsel.
-Contact The Gonzalez Law Group before saying anything to authorities.
+Contact The Gonzalez Law Group, PLLC before saying anything to authorities.

 Our criminal defense attorneys in Houston represent individuals in communities throughout Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and many others.
 You can have our lawyers provide a complete evaluation of your case when you call (832) 530-4070 or fill out an online contact form to receive a free, confidential consultation.